Transparent Reputations and Nonprofit Organizations

 Don’t give donors reason to distrust your organization.
 Safeguard against this by making your organization’s financials easy for the public to find.

-Nonprofits that are more transparent and share things publicly, like audited financial reporting, goals, strategies, capabilities, and metrics demonstrating progress and results, received 53 percent more in contributions compared with organizations that are less transparent, according to The NonProfit Times.
+Nonprofits that are more transparent and share things publicly, like audited financial reporting, goals, strategies, capabilities, and metrics demonstrating progress and results, received 53 percent more in contributions compared with organizations that are less transparent.
+This is also according to The NonProfit Times.

 A separate study published by the Journal of Accounting, Auditing & Finance, titled “Determinants and Consequences of Nonprofit Transparency,” hypothesized and found to be true that the decision to be transparent equates greater future contributions.